tkngch/vienna/README.md

 copyright = "&copy; Copyright notice"

 [params]
-    # Social accounts.
-Link to these accounts are displayed in the header and
-    # footer.
-    twitter = "Your Twitter username"
-    github = "Your GitHub username"
-    linkedin = "Your LinkedIn username"
-    googleplus = "Your Google+ user id"
-    facebook = "Your Facebook username"
-    stackoverflow = "Your Stackoverflow user id (number)" keybase = "Your keybase.io username"
-    instagram = "Your Instagram username"
-    # Disqus shortname
-    disqus = "Your disqus shortname"
-    # Google Analytics API key.
-    ga_api_key = "Your Google Analytics tracking id"
-    # Mixpanel API key.
-    mixpanel_api_key = "Your Mixpanel API key"
-    author = "Your Name"
-    avatar = "/path/to/avatar"
-    contact = "Your contact link (ex. mailto:foo@example.com)" bio = "Your short bio"
+    contact = "Your contact link (ex. mailto:foo@example.com)"
     # Short subtitle/tagline.
 This is displayed in the header.
-    subtitle = "Short subtitle/tagline of your blog" themecolor = "#hexcolor" # Defines the tab color in Chrome for Android.
+    subtitle = "Short subtitle/tagline of your blog"
 ```

 ## Usage